Monica Lewinsky Criticizes Bill Clinton in New Interview

 “I think there was so much collateral damage for women of my generation to watch a young woman be pilloried on a world stage – to be torn apart for my sexuality, for my mistakes, for my everything,” she stated during the podcast.

 The conversation was part of a promotional effort for Lewinsky’s podcast, “Reclaiming,” which she started hosting earlier this month.
-Among her guests so far are actress Olivia Munn and actor Alan Cumming.
+Among her guests were actress Olivia Munn and actor Alan Cumming.

 Lewinsky has previously discussed the power dynamics in her relationship with Clinton.
 In 2021, she spoke to CNN’s Jake Tapper, characterizing Clinton’s behavior as “wholly inappropriate” considering their respective positions and age gap.